gnv-career-managers/gnv-career-managers/README.md

 If there is an initiative, we need to make participation measurable.
 Let's not be accused of being managers who come up with ideas and don't follow through on them.

+## Competition ... y

+This is the **fun** section.
+I'd really like our teams to compete with each other in some way -- this is not necessarily possible cross-platform, but perhaps something like comparing amount of Stackoverflow rep earned per team would be good.

+I'd like to encourage healthy competition to foster growth.
+My goal here is not to diminish anyone, so I think we have to be careful in this regard too.
+I'm very open to suggestions.

+I also think that non-development competition and community is important too.
+We could all go to the lake and have a micro football tournament with GNV teams too.
+I'd like there to be some regular gathering of teams to engage in competition, discussion, participation -- all those nice things.
+I'd really like to work to foster a community at Mobiquity.